The Importance of Reading

 - Reading buddies

 At Coleridge, we believe that all of our children can become fluent readers and writers.
-This is why we have always taught phonics using the Letters and Sounds progression, and why, from January 2022, we began following Little Wandle Letters and Sounds Revised, a systematic synthetic phonics programme.
+This is why we teach phonics using Little Wandle Letters and Sounds Revised, a systematic synthetic phonics programme.
 We start teaching phonics in Nursery and follow the Little Wandle progression in Reception and Year 1 to ensure children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through the school.
 As a result, all of our children are able to tackle any unfamiliar words as they read.

 We also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on language development for all children because we know that speaking and listening are crucial skills for reading and writing in all subjects.